AtheerAPeter/react-wandering-pet/README.md

 ![Alt Text](https://i.ibb.co/5G85TVG/ezgif-com-gif-maker.gif)

-`react-wandering-pet` is a "just for fun" package, made to give your website a hint of fun by having a gif of an animal wander around the screen in a none distracting way.
+`react-wandering-pet` is a "just for fun" React component, made to give your website a hint of fun by having a gif of an animal wander around the screen in a none distracting way.
 Also who wouldn't want a cat to walk along the bottom of their screen? 👀

 ## Installation